 But more than the money they made from the show, they also amassed a fortune from promotional deals because of the fame the show brought them.
 Kylie Jenner used her massive social media following (which she got because of the show) to build a makeup empire worth a billion dollars.
 The cast of Keeping Up With The Kardashians is without a doubt the most financially successful reality TV stars.

 You can’t talk reality TV without making a mention of The Real Housewives franchise.
 The first series aired on Bravo in 2006.
-There are now ten variations of the original (The Real Housewives of Orange County), and that’s not including the international versions of the show and all the spin-offs.
+There are now ten variations of the original (The Real Housewives of Orange County), not including the show’s international versions and all the spin-offs.
 Of those listed below, The Real Housewives of Miami and DC are no longer in production.

 - The Real Housewives of Orange County